barrycarter/bcapps/README-projects.txt

 commit/comment history from that.
 Of course, this would mean creating a new git repository entirely, or finding a way to "parallel" git's structure to add my own comments.

+Note that these per-file changes could also be documented separately, outside of gits own log structure.

 ====================================================================